DAILY DISCIPLINE #133

 Psalm 25:5 / Psalm 27:11 / Psalm 143:10

 Day 13- Jesus CHOSE these men out of a larger pool of disciples.
 This was not a random, quick decision.
-It was a selection after consideration of each disciple.
+What did Jesus do BEFORE choosing his apostles?

 Day 14- Once Christ chose the men he wanted, he CALLED them.

-Jesus always invites and offers.
-He never forces.
+Jesus always invites and offers but He never forces.
 It is up to us to decide whether we will follow.

 Day 15- When the twelve men answered the call then Jesus APPOINTED or ORDAINED them.
 He named them officially and equipped them for the job they would do.
 They didn't just drift into their positions.
 Christ was a careful planner.